 - To preserve the shape of your product, avoid overloading it and placing irregular shaped items inside

-For further questions about how to care for your product please contact us firstname.lastname@example.org
+For further questions about how to care for your product please contact us at firstname.lastname@example.org

 - Protect the jewellery from prolonged exposure to excessive heat and humidity.